linuxontheweb/LOTW/README.md

 ## YMMV

-LOTW is developed in [the crouton environment](https://github.com/dnschneid/crouton), which involves ChromeOS put into developer mode.
-All development and testing is therefore currently done in Chrome on a Chromebook.
+LOTW is developed in [the croutonenvironment](https://github.com/dnschneid/crouton), which involves ChromeOS in developer mode.
+All development and testing is currently done on a Chromebook.

-The system should "basically" work in any browser, but there are probably tons of tiny glitches that degrade the user experience in other operating systems and/or other browsers.
+The system should basically work in any modern browser, but there are likely many tiny glitches that degrade the user experience in other operating systems and/or other browsers.

 ## Getting Started